 How Do I Know If I Need A Freight Forwarder or Trade Consultant?

-Now the million-dollar question is how do you know if you need a trade consultant or a freight forwarder for your trade compliance needs?
-We have a pretty good understanding about what an trade consultant and a freight forwarder does, but how can you be sure you are reaching out the right expert for your specific needs?
+Now, the million-dollar question is, how do you know if you need a trade consultant or a freight forwarder for your trade compliance needs?
+We have a pretty good understanding of what a trade consultant and a freight forwarder do, but how can you be sure you are reaching out to the right expert for your specific needs?

-In some cases, it may be easy to determine whether you need a freight forwarder or a trade consultant.
-Other times, it may be more difficult – you may even need both, especially in some international markets with more complicated regulations.
+It may be easy to determine whether you need a freight forwarder or a trade consultant in some cases.
+It may be more difficult other times – you may even need both, especially in some international markets with more complicated regulations.

-Let’s take a quick look at some of the questions you should ask yourself when reaching out to a trade expert to make sure you are getting the proper support.
+Let’s take a quick look at some of the indicators that dictate when you should be reaching out to a trade expert to ensure you are getting the proper support.

 When You Need A Trade Consultant

-If you require on-going assistance in building and maintaining a compliance program involving varying aspects of the list above, you should contact a trade consultant.
+If you require ongoing assistance in building and maintaining a compliance program involving varying aspects of the list above, you should contact a trade consultant.
 Here are a few indicators that you need a consultant for trade compliance:

 - I have products ready to export but don’t have a classification, and I’m not sure if I need a license or not.

-- I think I need to be ITAR-registered, but I’m not sure how to do that.
+- I think I need to be ITAR-registered, but I’m not sure how.

-- I’ve been contacted by BIS about a possible violation and need assistance in knowing how to proceed.
+- I’ve been contacted by BIS about a possible violation and need assistance on how to proceed.

-- I would like to begin or have already begun exporting, but we lack formal programs and/or procedures.
+- I want to begin or have already begun exporting, but we lack formal programs and/or procedures.

-- I have specific questions about exporting and need someone to assist me in navigating the regulations.
+- I have specific questions about exporting and need someone to assist in navigating the regulations.

-- Someone in my company told me there were certain countries we shouldn’t ship to, and I would like more information on which ones and how to prevent issues.
+- Someone in my company told me certain countries we shouldn’t ship to, and I would like more information on which ones to prevent issues.

-- We really need resources in Trade Compliance, but would rather a professional company assist us with that.
+- We need resources in Trade Compliance, but would rather a professional company take care of it.

 - My company would like training on the various aspects of the export regulations.